 First, What’s It Made Of?

-With a cheap suit, you are going to see polyester or blend fabrics, which, if you ask us, is an immediate quality disqualifier.
-A quality and well-made custom suit will be made of 100% wool.
-And beyond looking at the tag for the fabric composition, you can determine this by feel, as well.
-A 100% wool suit is going to feel softer and more flexible than a polyester or a polyester blended suit.
-It will have a better drape over your body and will feel more breathable.
-If blended, look for predominantly wool composition with satin or a cashmere blend (not polyester).
+With a cheap suit, you are going to see polyester or blend fabrics which, if you ask us, is an immediate quality disqualifier.
+Most well made custom suits use only 100% wool.
+Beyond looking at the tag for the fabric composition, you can determine quality by feel as well.
+Pure wool feels softer and more flexible than a polyester or a polyester blended suit.
+Additionally, you will see a better drape over your body, and the fabric is more breathable.
+If the material is blended, look for predominantly wool composition with a satin or a cashmere blend.
+Avoid polyester!
 Satin and cashmere blends with wool are some of the highest quality fabrics on the market.
-If the suit’s tag identifies where the yarn comes from, look for Italy, France, England, or the United States.
+The suit’s tag might identify where the yarn comes from.
+In that case, look for Italy, France, England, or the United States.

 Second, How Is It Constructed?

-All suits are made with a pattern.
+All suit-making requires patterns.
 Where that pattern comes from can be a good way to tell the quality of a suit.
-If the suit is made off of a ready-made pattern, that means it’s one-size fits all and will never fit you perfectly, even if you take it to a tailor after purchasing.
-Suits you find at Joseph A. Bank or Men’s Wearhouse are going to be made off the same pattern, and will never give you a perfect fit.
+Ready-made patterns result in one-size-fits-all construction.
+A ready-made pattern means the suit will never fit you perfectly even if you take it to a tailor after purchasing.
+Suits you find at Joseph A. Bank or Men’s Wearhouse all use the same pattern and will never have a perfect fit.

 Third, How Do the Details Look?

 Sometimes you can tell whether a suit is cheap or quality just by looking at the little details, like the buttonholes, the buttons, and the stitching.
-On a cheap suit, the buttonholes will be machine-made, but will have fraying on the thread.
-In a quality suit, you will find buttonholes that are either handsewn, or are machine-made with a quality machine, resulting in neater, cleaner stitches without fraying.
+On a cheap suit, the buttonholes are machine-made, and typically have fraying on the thread.
+In a quality custom suit, you will find buttonholes that are either hand-sewn, or are machine-made with a high quality machine, resulting in neater, cleaner stitches without fraying.

-As we all know, a lot goes into making a well-made custom suit, and some suit-makers cut corners, use cheap materials, or speed through the construction.
+As we all know, a lot goes into constructing a well-made custom suit.
+Some suit-makers cut corners, use cheap materials, or speed through the construction.
 In order to make sure you are getting the most for your money, you can use this guide to analyze a suit and know with certainty that you’re making a quality investment.
 Ready to have your very own bespoke suit?
-If so, pick out your suit here to get the creation process started.
+If so, start shopping for your custom suit to get the creation process started.